-Both chalk and colors solve a clearly defined and sufficiently small problem: translate ASCII color codes
+Both chalk and colors solve a clearly defined and sufficiently small problem: translate ASCII color codes, such as

 Do people complain or try to fix it

-You might also want to check forks, pull requests and closed issues.
-While fork indicates that someone is not happy with the project and decides to modify it.
-It is also part of the process of creating pull requests.
-So in turn, number of forks also indicate willingness to improve the project.
+You might also want to check forks, pull requests, and closed issues.
+A fork indicates that someone is not happy with the project and decides to modify it, but it is also part of the process of creating pull requests.
+In turn, a number of forks also indicate a willingness to improve the project.
 This should be in level with the number of closed issues and accepted pull requests.

-Chalk has practically zero issues and all pull requests are closed.
+Chalk has practically zero issues, and all pull requests are closed.
 Colors has quite a few open issues, some of them have been open for a while.
-Both projects have small amount of forks.
+Both projects have a small amount of forks.

 Can you read the code